 Finally, as part of the City's broader strategy for Hamilton Base Reuse, the City leveraged several different funding sources, including Measure F, to purchase over 90 acres of hilltop open space for a bargain price of \$500,000; 90% less than the appraised value.
 This property surrounds the Marin Valley Mobile Country Club, an affordable senior community, and overlooks the Hamilton area and the wetlands west of Novato.
-As an example of another win/win, this beautiful open space can also be utilized to trade development restrictions currently on some of the City's historic dilapidated buildings in Hamilton (such as the old Officers Club and Theater buildings) in order to complete the renovation and improvements to the Hamilton neighborhood.
+As an example of another win/win, this beautiful open space has been utilized to trade development restrictions on some of the City's historic dilapidated buildings in Hamilton (such as the old Officers Club and Theater buildings) in order to complete the renovation and improvements to the Hamilton neighborhood.
 During 2015/16, the City successfully completed this transition process and in fall/winter 2017 will begin work with the Hamilton community on the vision for these historic properties.

 Parks and Street Maintenance - Since its inception, Measure F has funded maintenance workers that have helped offset the 30%+ reductions that occurred in this area during the recession.
 In 2011/12, two maintenance workers were funded on a temporary basis, and the 2012/13 and 2013/14, that number was reduced to one funded maintenance worker.
 Beginning in 2014/2015, the original two maintenance workers have been included in the core staffing going forward with the assistance of the new countywide Measure A parks sales tax.
-These additions have supplemented and augmented the quality of the landscape, park, median, and street maintenance throughout Novato that otherwise would have declined even further had Measure E dollars not been available.
+In 2016/17, two additional maintenance workers were again funded from Measure F to bring staffing levels back closer to where they were before the recession.
+Additionally, in 2016/17, one-time funds were added to enhance the City's streets crack-filling program for the purpose of raising the Pavement Conditions Index (PCI) and to complete various special and seasonal parks and island improvements.
+These additions have supplemented and augmented the quality of the landscape, park, median, and street maintenance throughout Novato that otherwise would have declined even further had Measure F dollars not been available.

 Three new capital improvement projects were initiated in 2014/15, funded by Measure F, to address pedestrian safety, traffic safety, and energy efficiency.
 The City began a pedestrian crossing safety pilot program to research the safety of crosswalks throughout Novato, recommend the most critical crossings to upgrade, and provide information about what types of crossing upgrades are most suitable to each location.
-The project also includes funding to install two test sites.
+The project also included funding to install two test sites.
 Measure F also funded the design of a traffic signal improvement project to install a battery backup and appropriate ADA improvements for all 31 City-owned traffic signals.
 All of these measures improve streets safety and maintenance for Novato.
+These projects were completed in 2016/17.

 Continuing with the theme of pedestrian safety, in 2015/16, several grant-funded projects moved forward with the assistance of Measure F matching funds to improve pathways to schools.
-These projects, funded by a combination of regional transportation grants and Measure F funds, will install new crosswalks and controls at two locations on Ignacio Blvd and fill sidewalk gaps near schools on Plum Street and Arthur Street.
+These projects, funded by a combination of regional transportation grants and Measure F funds, are installing new crosswalks and controls at two locations on Ignacio Blvd and fill sidewalk gaps near schools on Plum Street and Arthur Street.

-The City also moved ahead with the third and final phase of its Streetlight Conversion Program, changing out all remaining streetlights to more energy efficient LED bulbs.
-This project, identified in the Fiscal
+The City also moved ahead with the third phase of its Streetlight Conversion Program, changing out all remaining streetlights to more energy-efficient LED bulbs.
+This project, identified in the Fiscal Sustainability Plan, will translate to significant ongoing energy savings for the City of at least \$130,000 per year and growing over time.
+With budgetary savings, this project was expanded in 2016/17 to add conversion of the lighting at City facilities to energy-efficient LED fixtures.